NexaVerseDot/Termite-Wallet-Website/src/edu/en/bitcoin/privacy-in-bitcoin/privacy-features-in-bitcoin-wallets.md

 Some non-custodial wallets, primarily SPV-enabled wallet apps, verify transactions without downloading the entire blockchain, using filters to check for relevant transactions.
 This allows for some level of privacy in a mobile-based wallet app, though the synchronization process is much slower compared to non-private, non-custodial wallet apps. 🐢

 Some wallets also offer fast synchronization via independent third-party providers.
-For example, Unstoppable Wallet offers three different synchronization options, allowing users to balance privacy and convenience. ⚖️
+For example, Termite Wallet offers three different synchronization options, allowing users to balance privacy and convenience. ⚖️

 In conclusion, privacy-conscious users should weigh the trade-offs between convenience and privacy when choosing a wallet.
 For maximum privacy, consider using a full-node wallet or an SPV wallet that doesn't track your IP addresses or deposit addresses. 🎭